 |Terms & Conditions of Sale

-(1) By submitting bids, by any method, the bidder accepts the Terms & Conditions Of Sale of Status International (henceforth referred to as "the auctioneer").
+(1) By submitting bids, by any method, the bidder accepts these Terms & Conditions of Sale of Status International (henceforth referred to as "the auctioneer").

 (2) All lots have reserves & estimates specified eg: $300-$400.
-The lower price is the reserve.
-This is the minimum hammer price the lot will be sold for.
-Any bids below the reserve will automatically be increased to the reserve.
-The higher price is the estimate.
-It is in our opinion a fair market price an intending purchaser may expect to pay.
+The 1st is the reserve & is the minimum hammer price the lot will be sold for, and any bids below the reserve will automatically be increased to the reserve.
+The 2nd is the estimate, being our opinion of a fair market price that the lot may be expected to sell.

-(3) Starting price of lots on the auction floor will either be the reserve, or one bidding step above the second highest absentee bid received.
+(3) Starting prices of lots on the auction floor will be either the reserve, or one bidding step above the second highest absentee bid received.

 Usual bidding steps are:

-Bids not adhering to these guidelines will automatically be adjusted upward to the next valid bidding step.
+Bids not adhering to these guidelines will be automatically adjusted upwards to the next closest bidding step.

 (6) The auctioneer reserves the right to withdraw or re-offer any lot, group several lots together, refuse any bid or to refuse admission to the viewing area or auction room to any person.